 Clarity Through Collaboration

-I once heard something very interesting about ants: a single ant, wandering around the world, has practically no idea where the nest is.
-He ambles around, essentially blind, with a very vague direction of home.
+There's this interesting thing about ants: a single ant, wandering around the world, has practically no idea where the nest is.
+It ambles around, essentially blind, with only the vaguest direction of home.
 But ants can follow the pheromonal scent trail of other ants.
 So with ten ants bumbling about, the collective sense of direction improves.
-And then when you get a whole army of ants together, they form this very precise and durable homing beacon.
+And so when you get a whole army of ants together, they form this very precise and durable homing beacon.
 Their individual lack of clarity is subsumed by their collective intelligence.
 You can probably see where this is going…

 Everyone is fallible * - from the newest graduates, to the most senior employees, to founders and investors and beyond.